Austio/learning/Management/leading-snowflakes.md

  Constantly Communicate what is holding up, what that means for deadline.

- Show How, Dont' Tell What
+ Show how, Dont' Tell What
   - You don't scale, you can't always be there to tell what to do
   - Telling people what to do is lazy,

+ Not explainging why causes lack of commitment and burnout

+ Drive Book - Healthy environment
+  - Autonomy: how decisions are made
+  - Mastery: challenging and engaging
+  - Purpose: why you are doing something